sscit/rel/doc/developers_guide.md

 All data is stored in text files.
 This means that some kind of file and directory structure has to be defined, so that developers know where to put their content.
 It is important to define a suitable structure at the beginning, so that people can start working.
 Some aspects to consider:

 - the REL parser processes all files in an alphabetical order.
 This behavior is important to know, because on the one hand, it ensures deterministic execution.
 On the other hand, sequence of files located in the repository has an impact, e.g. on data export.
 The sequence files and the data inside is parsed is reflected within the output artefacts, e.g. within a generated HTML file.
 This behavior is intended, because requirements are always categorized (at least by their files) or are maybe accompanied with explanatory paragraphs, which only make sense if the order is preserved.
 - Requirements specification can be distributed among multiple files or can be kept in a single file.
-The parser always processes all specification files found within the directory tree first.
+The parser always processes all specification files found within the directory trees first.
 - It makes sense to split the actual requirements data into multiple files, grouped depending on their scope.
 A "category", if necessary, can either be implied by the file name or another approach would be to define a text field or enumeration, that defines the category.

 ### Custom Validation and Export Formats